Celebrating Eleven Years Online...!

 Z-Drive

 A Z-Drive may be justifiable in certain extreme cases, for example aboard a working tug that needs all-around maneuverability.
-A Z-Drive as primary propulsion on a trawler yacht however falls into the category of being both extremely expensive and unnecessarily complex.
+A Z-Drive as primary propulsion on a trawler yacht however falls into the category of being both expensive and unnecessarily complex.
 For use with the main propulsion engine aboard a yacht there is the same caveat regarding weights located toward the ends of a vessel... it cannot be recommended due to the likelihood of adverse pitching behavior.

 Twin Keels

 Twin Keels are defined as being in the form of a pair of bilge fins, usually foil shaped, located more or less amidships.
 By contrast, Bilge Keels are usually defined as being relatively long and shoal, ordinarily made of flat plate.
 Both forms, if implemented correctly, can be very effective at reducing roll, so can be quite justified on that basis.
-If they are not sized and located correctly, there can be rather severe handling anomalies.
+However if they are not sized and located correctly, there can be rather severe handling anomalies.

 Double Bottom

-Among all the "features" mentioned, the double bottom may have a certain amount of merit, most particularly on larger vessels having a very adequate bilge capacity.
+Among all the "features" mentioned here, the double bottom may have a certain amount of merit, most particularly on larger vessels having a very adequate bilge capacity.
 One can certainly consider this option, provided that the double bottom does not result in overly wide or overly long tanks that may seriously compromise the stability of the boat due to the free surface effect of the liquids within.
 In other words, the bottom tanks must be subdivided in order to reduce the stability-degrading effects of the free surface of the tank contents.

 Quoted Stability Range